-I’ve tried some stupid things in my quest for cross success (see image).
+I’ve tried some stupid things in my quest for cyclocross success.
 There was the year I commuted on a fixed gear for 200 miles a week for a month prepping for the state championship.
 Or the year I did nothing but spin a mountain bike to work and back at 100 plus rpm for two months.
-Don’t ask.
-Last year I tried a new approach, and in what is probably a combination of luck and coincidence I won the ABR Illinois State Masters CycloCross title.
+Don’t ask, but if you must it’s commuter training… Last year I tried a new approach and in what is probably a combination of luck and coincidence, I won the ABR Illinois State Masters CycloCross title.
 My one and only state title.
-Here’s the training the six guys I beat wished they’d used, the poser method!
+Here’s the training the six guys I beat wished they’d used, the King Poser method!

 - When the road season ends I begin one off road ride a week

 - No rides over two hours

 - Lots of power mixed with serious anaerobic efforts

 - At the end of my daily commute rides I did pushups (2×10)

 - For one month before the State Champs I did two off road rides a week

 - Each off road ride was between 1 and 1.5 hours of hard effort